How to Use Oestrogen Patches, Gel, Spray and Tablets for Menopause

 Patches deliver a continuous dose of oestrogen and are changed once or twice weekly depending on the brand.

-Patches can be particularly effective for migraine suffers, who benefit from the steady dose.
-They can be also helpful for women who prefer something low-maintenance or who want to avoid daily applications.
+Patches can be particularly effective for migraine sufferers, who benefit from the steady dose.
+They can also be helpful for women who prefer something low-maintenance or who want to avoid daily applications.

 How to apply patches: